Pioank/pinpoint-custom-channel-attachment/README.md

 ```

 Fill the fields below as displayed.
 Change the **AWS Region** to the AWS region of your preference, where Amazon Pinpoint is available.

+**Note:** the parameter **FileType** refers to the file type of the attachments.
+You can change that later in the AWS Lambda code or extend the solution to have it as an input parameter for your marketers.

 ```sh
 Configuring SAM deploy